All Collections

 We have added the ability to return results where multiple search terms appear close together rather than as a single phrase or consecutive words.

-In this simple example, I am interested in online shopping, but I want to make sure that I see results which refer to things such online grocery shopping, online food shopping, online clothes shopping etc.
+In this simple example, I am interested in online shopping, but I want to make sure that I see results that refer to things such as online grocery shopping, online food shopping, online clothes shopping, etc.

 I construct my search to look for results that contain the words online and shopping within 2 words of each other: